-Before we get into transitioning from feeding bottles to cups, let’s discuss the foundations that need to present to ensure a smooth journey between the two phases.
+Your child has been feeding on the bottle for a while now, and you’re wondering if he is ready to move on to the next phase – the sippy cup.
+But before we get into transitioning from milk bottle to sippy cup, let’s discuss the foundations that need to present to ensure a smooth journey between the two phases.

 Breast Milk Is Best